EricSzla/JS-XML-DOM-Parsing-For-IE/README.md

 # XML-DOM-Parsing-For-IE
-XML Parsing for Internet Explorer using DOM
+DOM XML Parsing for Internet Explorer using JavaScript